 - Recently, the bilateral relations between India and Pakistan have taken on a downward spiral.
 In the wake of the Uri attacks on India, Prime Minister Modi remarked that blood and water cannot flow simultaneously indicating to Pakistan that its support to terrorism across the border will lead to India rethinking its generous stance on the IWT.
-Indeed, many experts are of the opinion that the treaty is more favourable towards Pakistan than India.
+Indeed, many experts believe that the treaty is more favourable towards Pakistan than India.

 - Another issue cited with the IWT is that it was signed on India’s behalf by the then PM Nehru.
 However, he was not the head of state and that the treaty ought to have been signed by the head of state, the then president of the country.

 - India does not use its entire share of water it is entitled to as per the provisions of the IWT.
-About 2 million acre feet (MAF) of water from the River Ravi flows into Pakistan unutilised by India.
+About 2 million acre-feet (MAF) of water from the River Ravi flows into Pakistan unutilized by India.

-- In order to prevent this flow and utilise the entire share of water under the Treaty, India has taken the following steps:
+- To prevent this flow and utilize the entire share of water under the Treaty, India has taken the following steps: